-In 1983, they conceptualised and set out the criteria conditioning the use of mother-of-pearl from a number of bivalve mollusc species.
+In 1983, they conceptualised and set out the criteria conditioning the use of nacre from a number of bivalve mollusc species.
 It can be used as the biomaterial Bionacre®, in human and veterinary health.
 The Doctors Camprasse have unique knowledge about the scientific, technical, clinical and surgical aspects of this innovative biomaterial, and a full command of all the associated operational considerations (sourcing, design and production of machines and systems).

 Somewhat unconventionally, the Doctors Camprasse began their work with applied rather than fundamental research, in order to gain knowledge geared around their practical aim of using a natural biomimetic biomaterial.

 Births of Georges and Serge Camprasse (twin brothers) in Guadeloupe.

 Both brothers gained graduate certificates [Certificats d’Etudes Supérieures] in Physics, Chemistry, Animal and Plant Biology at the Jussieu Faculty of Science.
 One (Serge) went on to become Regional Director of pharmaceutical laboratory Biosedra, while the other (Georges) was appointed Head of Medical Representation at the Leurquin laboratory.

 After their military service at the French Armed Forces Medical Branch [service de Santé des Armées], they joined the Faculty of Medicine in rue des Saints-Pères, Paris, where they each gained a Doctor of Dental Surgery diploma.
 They then entered private practice, and were immediately appointed stomatology consultants by the Hôpitaux de Paris hospital network.
 They practised, not least, at the Hôtel-Dieu, Hérold and Trousseau state hospitals, as well as in private hospitals.